Kinetic Ferromagnetism and Topological Magnons of the Hole-Doped Kitaev Spin Liquid: Supplementary Note 3: Parton mean-field theory

 where two $4\times{}4$ matrices $T^\gamma_{\mathbf{k}}$ and $D^\gamma_{\mathbf{k}}$ correspond to bosonic hopping and pairing terms.

 The large-$N$ limit of $\mathcal{H}_{\rm s}$ is taken with a parameter~\cite{Sachdev1992}

 being fixed.
 For a small value of $\kappa$, the Schwinger-boson mean-field theory may give rise to a gapful QSL, while a magnetically ordered state with bosonic spinon condensation appears at large $\kappa$.
 In our study, we focus on its realistic limit with $\kappa=n_b=1-\delta$, i.e., $N=1$.
+Here the explicit forms of the terms in Eq.~\eqref{eq:sbmft} are \begin{small}